Wine Pairings for Umbrian Sausages: Pork, Wild Boar, and More

 As for a truffle sausage, the unique flavor of this encased meat pairs well with earthy reds, and not just because black truffles grow in the dirt under oak trees throughout Umbria.
 Consider a Barolo from Piedmont to go with a truffle sausage, because while local sausages often go well with local wines, it’s okay to look outside the region.

 Last but not least, the wild boar sausage.
-This popular sausage, which you can experience during our cooking vacation A Food Lover’s Paradise in Norcia, is actually often made with pork as well.
+This popular sausage, which you can experience during our cooking vacation A Food Lover’s Paradise in Norcia, or during our Cooking and Walking in Umbria, is actually often made with pork as well.
 It’s a hearty combination with strong flavors.
 Try a Shiraz with this tasty treat.

 Of course, the varieties of sausages – from Italy alone – are endless.
 As always, choose a wine to imbibe that you enjoy… as long as it doesn’t detract from the flavors of your meal!